 Other groups may experience health disparities including people with intellectual or physical disabilities, those from culturally and linguistically diverse backgrounds and refugees.

+One group often overlooked when considering health disparities is that portion of the workforce that cannot access health services due to long working hours and the inability to access such services during opening hours.

 Good practice involves:

 using expertise and influence to protect and advance the health and wellbeing of individual patients or clients, communities and populations

+acknowledging and promoting the benefits of mobile health services to:

+regional and remote communities;

+indigenous communities ; and

+workplaces throughout Australia.

+using new technologies or services that may improve access to health services for disadvantaged groups in the Australian community, particularly the indigenous and regional communities.

 Risk management

 Good practice in relation to risk management involves: